Foocett/CardsForHumanity/README.md

   - More info about the cd command can be found [Here](https://tutorials.codebar.io/command-line/introduction/tutorial.html#:~:text=The%20cd%20command%20allows%20you,%24%20ls)

 ### 6) Run the server file
+  - First make sure you have all dependencies installed
+    - This project runs off of [Express](https://github.com/expressjs/expressjs.com),  [HTTP](https://nodejs.org/api/http.html), and [Socket.io](https://github.com/socketio/socket.io)
+    - These can be installed with this command in terminal
+      ```
+      npm install express http socket.io
+      ```
   - Once you're in the folder, run this command
   - ```Node Main.js```
   - If it worked it should return ```"Listening on *:3000```